AWegnerGitHub/awegnergithub.github.io-content/2023_04_14_generative_motion_graphics.md

 the instructor does reference "previous courses" a handful of times but they only have this course on Udemy at the time of publishing this post.
 Another negative was the instructor's push of a paid for Unreal Plugin.
 This was for electronic wires, versus the curvy ones from the image above.
-The electronic wires allow for a more compact blue print - which I can see being valuable in a very large project like the 2D Platformer - but in a short course it does cause the wires the overlap and can be difficult to follow.
+The electronic wires allow for a more compact blue print - which I can see being valuable in a very large project like the 2D Platformer - but in a short course it does cause the wires to overlap and can be difficult to follow.
 It also costs an additional $13.

 Overall, this was an entertaining course and I am happy with the output I produced.
-It was very satisfying the first time I pressed play and watched my cube split, flash, lauch a few small sparks, and repeat.
-I recommend this course for someone with a basic Unreal Engine experience and a few hours to learn.
+It was very satisfying the first time I pressed play and watched my cube split, flash, launch a few small sparks, and repeat.
+I recommend this course for someone with a basic
+Unreal Engine experience and a few hours to learn.